Anxiety Is More Than Just Worrying

 Is the straightener still on?

-But more than anything anxiety is caring.
-It’s never wanting to hurt someone’s feelings.
-It’s never wanting to do something wrong.
-More than anything, it’s the want and need to simply be accepted and liked.
-So you try too hard sometimes.
+But at its core, anxiety is caring.
+It’s never wanting to hurt someone.
+It’s never wanting to disappoint.
+It’s the need to be accepted and liked — so you push harder, give more, and sometimes exhaust yourself trying.

 Follow: